Argan Oil: A Moroccan Must For Hair Loss!

 None whatsoever.
 Apart from a nutty smell (and a lighter wallet!) argan is side effect free!

-Conclusion: Condition The Hair You Have!
+Final Thoughts: Condition The Hair You Have!

 Pure argan oil has plenty of benefits – whether you want to use it for cooking, or as a hair and beauty product.
-Some people use the oil to whip up their own products; others prefer to buy their favourite shampoos or conditioners with argan oil already added.
+Some people use the oil to whip up their own products; others prefer to buy their shampoos or conditioners with argan oil already added.
 That’s your call.

-Now, I’m not saying that argan oil will miraculously regrow new hair.
+I’m not saying that argan oil will miraculously regrow new hair.
 But if you want the hair you do have looking good, you’d struggle to find a product that will leave it as shiny, moisturized and healthy.

 So whether you’ve got thick hair with bald patches or thinning hair overall, argan oil will massively improve its condition.